Raj Prashasti: Chapter 23

 In Samvat 1737, Maharana Raj Singh passed away on the day of Kartik Shukla Dashami.
 15 days later, Jai Singh was crowned in a city named Kuraj.

 In the Margashirsha of 1737, at Kuraj, Jai Singh received news that Tahavvar Khan had rafte returned crossing the canal of Desuri.
 Jai Singh sent his brother Bhim Singh to fight.
 Bika Solanki also accompanied him.
 Together they destroyed the enemy army.
 Tahavvar Khan was surrounded from all sides.
 He ran away after eight days.

 Maharana advanced near Ghanora and Dalel Khan went in the hills of Chappan region.
 Maharana's soldiers gave way and let Dalel Khan move forward.
 When he reached the ghats of Gogunda, Raj Singh closed all the ghats.
 Rawat Ratansi was present at one of the ghats.
 He did not allow Dalel Khan to leave.
 Jai Singh then sent Jhala Versa to make a treaty.
 Versa told Dalel Khan that you was a respected person of the emperor.
 You have 15,000 horsemen with you.
 Still, one Rajput Rawat Ratansi has caged you.
 But, as Maharana has affection for you, you have been allowed to enter till now.
 If you want to leave, you can leave and if you want to stay, you can stay.

 On this, the Mughal Nawab replied that he has consult with his soldiers who are coming behind him.
 Before this, Dalel Khan had sent some of his men to check the routes of the three Ghats.
 They returned and reported that all the three ghats are closed.
 So when he could not leave from there, he bribed a local Brahmin with 1000 rupees to find out another route.
 Thus, he tried to escape in the night by some alternate route.
 But there too, Rawat Ratansi had arrived with his army who attacked the running Mughal soldiers.
 However, Dalel Khan was able to escape.

 Running away by deceit, Dalel Khan reached Delhi.
 On being asked by the emperor why did he come running away and not attack the Rana, he replied that he did not get any food there.
-Maharana had came to kill me.
+Maharana had come to kill me.
 He killed many of my soldiers.
 Fourteen hundred of my soldiers would die due to hunger.
 That's why I ran away from there.
 Hearing this, the emperor panicked.
 Thereafter, Mughal prince Akbar was sent to make a treaty with the Maharana.
 Shyam Singh, son of Garibdas, the second son of Rana Karan Singh, met him.
 He talked about the treaty with Rana and after confirming it, he returned.
 Dalel Khan and Hasan Ali Khan made preparations for the treaty.